matvign/batchrenamer/docs/documentation.md

 8. sequence
 9. prepend
 10. postpend
-11. rstrip (remove '._' chars from end of file)
+11. strip (remove '._ ' chars from end of file)
 12. extention

-## 1.3.2 Filter implementation
+## 1.3.2 Argument implementation
 Filenames are passed in from file pattern matching and split into directory, basename and ext.
-Each basename is run against a list of filters.
+Each basename is run against a list of the applicable arguments.
-Filters are implemented as classes, functions or lambda expressions in a list.
+Each argument creates a filter that is implemented as classes, functions or lambda expressions in a list.
 The resulting filename is then recombined and processed to determine if it is safe to rename.

 ## 1.3.3 Regex filter
-Regex filter allows python regex to be used.
+Regex filter uses Python regex.
 There may be some untested oddities that occur from inputting python regex as bash strings.
 If an issue occurs with compiling or executing regex, the program (**should**) safely crash.